 When you first launch a game, Armoury Crate will create a Game Profile for that title.
 If you want to remap buttons for a specific game only, you can highlight it in Armoury Crate’s Game Library and press X. There you can even give a game custom artwork, or choose an operating mode for it to use every time it launches.
 Check out our full guide to button remapping and game profiles for a more detailed guide on everything you can do with this feature.

-Customise the triggers, sticks, and vibration
+Customize the triggers, sticks, and vibration

-To do so, head back to Armoury Crate’s Control Mode configuration or bring up the Game Profile of the game you want to customise.
+To do so, head back to Armoury Crate’s Control Mode configuration or bring up the Game Profile of the game you want to customize.
 Select the Left or Right Stick to adjust the dead zone and outer threshold.
-Select Trigger in the sidebar to set the sensitivity of the analogue triggers, and check the Mirror Triggers box if you want them to have the same sensitivity level.
+Select Trigger in the sidebar to set the sensitivity of the analog triggers, and check the Mirror Triggers box if you want them to have the same sensitivity level.
 Finally, the Vibration tab lets you set the vibration intensity, if you’d like a quieter or less intense experience in-game.